 What type of dust collector is best for welding fumes?

-Should I use a portable welding fume extractor or a central fume collection system?
+Should I choose a portable welding fume extractor or a central system?

-How much airflow is needed for welding smoke collection?
+How much airflow is needed for welding fume extraction?

-The required airflow depends on the capture method, hood or suction arm position, number of welding points, duct layout, and fume generation level.
-It should not be calculated only by workshop size.
-For a more suitable estimate, it is better to provide the welding process, working points, and layout information.
+Airflow depends on the capture method, hood or suction arm distance, number of welding points, duct layout, and fume generation level.
+It should not be selected only by workshop size.
+Send the welding station details and layout for a more practical estimate.

 Do welding fume collectors need spark protection?

-If sparks or hot particles may enter the extraction system, spark protection should be considered before the fumes reach the filter area.
-Depending on the application, this may include a spark arrestor, pre-separation design, suitable duct layout, or other safety measures.
+If sparks or hot particles may enter the extraction system, spark review should be included before quotation.
+The design may include process changes, capture adjustment, spark arresting, pre-separation, duct layout review, or other project-specific measures.

 Related Dust Collectors